asanchezcastillo/QPixSemiAnalytical/README.md

 ---------------
 Is is required to provide a "params.json" file containing all the relevant input parameters for the simulation.
 The required parameters are:
 ```
-"DetectorPlaneXZ": whether the detector plane is the XZ plane.
+DetectorPlaneXZ: whether the detector plane is the XZ plane (true) or in the YZ plane (false).
 geometry_file: name of the geometry file.
 nOpDet: number of optical detectors.
 vuv_absorption_length: LAr VUV absorption length in cm.
 GH_params: Array of arrays containing GH parameters for each angle bin.
 StepSize: Step size in cm to generate the timing parameterization functions.
-max_d:
+max_d: Max distance to generate timing parameterization
-min_d:
+min_d: Min distance to generate timing parameterization
 inflexion_point_distance: Distance at which the timing sampling switches from a landau + exponential distribution to only an exponential.
 VUVGroupMean: VUV photons mean group velocity in cm/ns.
 VUVGroupMax: VUV photons max group velocity in cm/ns.